-For international travel that includes flights, $2 \times \frac{1}{2}$ day travel wage and meal allowance (e.g. 1 day) is payable, regardless of the length of the flight, stop overs or number of flights.
+For international travel that includes flights, $2 \times \frac{1}{2}$ day travel wage and meal allowance (e.g. 1 day) is payable, regardless of the length of the flight, stopovers or number of flights.

-\APSI employees undertaking international travel are encouraged to liaise with the office.
+APSI employees undertaking international travel are encouraged to liaise with the office (apsi@apsi.net.au).
 Depending on the individual arrangements and with prior approval, the conditions for international travel may be negotiable.

-Days Worked Allowance
+Days Worked Allowance1